Fort Minor: Formation and The Rising Tied (2004–2006)

 Mike Shinoda created Fort Minor in 2004.
 Shinoda uses the name Fort Minor for his collaborations with Ryan Patrick Maginn (Ryu) and Takbir Bashir (Tak), who themselves hail from the underground hip hop group Styles of Beyond.

 Shinoda began recording songs for this side project following the release of Collision Course in November 2004.
 Fort Minor: We Major was a mixtape by Shinoda and DJ Green Lantern to promote his upcoming studio album.
 The Rising Tied, the debut album of Fort Minor, was released in November 2005.
-Robert Hales directed its first video "Petrified", which was released the previous month.
+Robert Hales (director) directed its first video "Petrified", which was released the previous month.
 Jay-Z, who had previously collaborated with Linkin Park on the 2004 album Collision Course, was the executive producer for The Rising Tied.
 Shinoda told Corey Moss of MTV News that he imposed on himself a requirement to play all the instruments and write all the lyrics to the album except for the strings, percussion, or choir parts.
 "Where'd You Go", its fourth single, peaked at No. 4 on the Billboard Hot 100 chart, while second single, "Remember the Name", reached No. 66.
 Another track, "Kenji" describes the experiences of a Japanese-American family during the Japanese American internment of World War II.

 Due to the success of "Where'd You Go" during the week of April 26, 2006, sales of The Rising Tied increased by 45 percent, and the album chart position went up 89 positions to No. 104 on the Billboard 200.
 "Where'd You Go" was awarded Ringtone of the Year at the 2006 MTV Video Music Awards.
 In mid-August 2006, Fort Minor performed at the Summer Sonic 2006 alongside Linkin Park.

 The third track on the album, "Right Now", is featured in the trailer of The Family That Preys by Tyler Perry.

 The song "Remember the Name" was used in promotional TV trailers for the 2006 movie Gridiron Gang, as well as the trailer for the remake of the movie The Karate Kid, an episode in the second season of TV show Numb3rs, and the film The Smurfs 2.
 The song also received attention on HBO's Hard Knocks, where NFL star J. J. Watt was filmed rapping the song during a workout.